VincentTTon/YDLidar-X4-Ubuntu-22.04/TUTORIAL.md

 ## Step Two:
 Replace the ydlidar_ros2_driver_node.cpp file found inside of /ydlidar_ros2_driver/src (which is usually inside your ros2 workspace) with the file in this repo.

+To get the two launch commands working, we have to replace the launch files.
+Simply replace the files found in ydlidar_ros2_driver/launch (inside of the workspace) with the other two files.